Char Dham Yatra 2026: Dates, Timings, And Complete Guide

 The main deity here is the Lord Vishnu, worshipped in his aspect of Badrinarayan.
 This Dham is the only one that is a part of both the original Char Dham and the Chhota Char Dham circuits.

 Legend: According to the Hindu epic Mahabharata, Badrinath is the place where Nar & Narayana – the dual forms of Lord Vishnu – meditated.
-The holy town has also been mentioned as a destination that the Pandavas crossed en route to heaven.
-Another popular legend tells that Sage Vyasa authored Mahabharata at a cave in Mana, a destination approximately 4 km from Badrinath.
+The holy town has also been mentioned as a destination that the Pandavas crossed on their journey to heaven.
+Another popular legend states that Sage Vyasa authored the Mahabharata in a cave in Mana, approximately 4 km from Badrinath.

-Badrinath Temple: The story goes back to the time of Shankaracharya who discovered a black Saligram stone image of Lord Vishnu in the form of Lord Badrinarayan.
-He enshrined the same in a cave near Tapt Kund hot springs.
-In the 16th century, the king of Garhwal moved the stone idol into the present day temple.
+Badrinath Temple: The story goes back to the time of Shankaracharya, who discovered a black Saligram stone image of Lord Vishnu in the form of Lord Badrinarayan.
+He enshrined it in a cave near the Tapt Kund hot springs.
+In the 16th century, the king of Garhwal moved the stone idol into the present-day temple.

-• Neelkanth: The ‘Garhwal Queen’ is a snowy peak that forms a pyramid-like background to the Badrinath Temple.
-The peak, 6597 meters above the sea level, is the first place to receive the sun’s light in the region.
+- Neelkanth: The ‘Garhwal Queen’ is a snowy peak that forms a pyramid-like background to the Badrinath Temple.
+The peak, 6597 meters above sea level, is the first place to receive the sun’s light in the region.

-• Tapt Kund: The abode of Lord Agni, Tapt Kund is a hot spring that is famous for its medicinal properties.
-Surya Kund and Narada Kund are also present in the vicinity.
+- Tapt Kund: The abode of Lord Agni, Tapt Kund is a hot spring renowned for its medicinal properties.
+Surya Kund and Narada Kund are also nearby.

-• Vasudhara Falls: The 400 feet high waterfalls are located 4 km from Badrinath in the Mana Village.
+- Vasudhara Falls: The 400-foot-high waterfalls are located 4 km from Badrinath in the Mana Village.
 It is believed that the water of the falls will turn away from the visitors who are not pure at heart.

 Seat of: Lord Vishnu